AnoExpected/LinearRegression-CarMileagePrediction/README.md

 # LinearRegression-CarMileagePrediction
-Predicting car mileage using Linear Regression
+Predicting car mileage using Linear Regression.
+The project involves exploratory data analysis (EDA) to understand the dataset, selecting relevant features, and building a machine learning model to predict the mileage (MPG) of cars.
+The model's accuracy is evaluated, and insights are derived from visualizing the relationships between features and the target variable.